WURFL Microservice for AWS Marketplace

 if your instance responds with something like this, everything looks good.
 Your WURFL Microservice server is up and running!

-WM Client APIs are available for the following supported languages (regardless of the capability set/tier): Go (golang), Java, .NET, Node.js and PHP.
+WM Client APIs are available for the following supported languages (regardless of the capability set): Go (golang), Java, .NET, PHP, Node.js, Python, Scala, Rust and Kotlin.

 WM Client APIs for the respective languages are provided on the ScientiaMobile public github repository: